Situational Graphs for Robot Navigation in Structured Indoor Environments: Conclusion

 \section{Conclusion}

-In this paper we present \textit{S-Graphs}, Situational Graphs for robots in structured environments, bridging the gap between low-level geometric SLAM and recent approaches targeting higher-level scene graphs.
+In this paper we present \textit{S-Graphs}, Situational Graphs for robots in structured environments, bridging the gap between low-level geometric/semantic SLAM and recent approaches targeting higher-level scene graphs.
 Our \textit{S-Graphs} are composed of three layers.
 The \textit{Robot Tracking Layer} optimizes a set of keyframe poses using odometric constraints.
 The \textit{Metric-Semantic Layer} creates a dense metric-semantic map of the environment composed of planar surfaces, associating each plane with the keyframes in the robot tracking layer where they are visible.
-The \textit{Topological Layer}, as the highest-level layer of the graph, connects the detected planar structures with our novel room/corridors factors.
+The \textit{Topological Layer}, as the highest-level layer of the graph, connects the mapped planar structures with our novel room/corridors factors.

 We validated \textit{S-Graphs} on simulated and real datasets captured by a legged robot in a construction site as well as in large structured indoor environments.
-We compared our approach against several relevant LiDAR-SLAM baselines, achieving state-of-the-art accuracy.
+We compared our approach against several relevant LiDAR-SLAM baselines, outperforming the current state-of-the-art.
 This showcases that incorporating environment representations in the form of hierarchical \textit{S-Graphs} do not only enhances the understanding of the environment, but also improves the state estimates.
-As a line for future work we plan to incorporate additional structural and dynamic constraints into \textit{S-Graphs}, as well as to improve the room/corridor extraction and matching using works related to entire building model reconstruction \cite{3d_room_recontruction}.
+In addition to the future lines mentioned above, we plan to incorporate additional structural and dynamic constraints into \textit{S-Graphs}, validating it over non-manhattan worlds and improve the room/corridor extraction and matching using related works referred in \cite{roomsegmentationreview}, \cite{3d_room_recontruction}